Learn how to dry hydrangeas the EASY way!

 You all know how much I love my hydrangeas.
-And part of the reason I love them is that they are the gift that keeps on giving.
+And part of the reason I love them is they are the gift that keeps on giving.
 All year long.

-Pretty on the bush.
+They are pretty on the bush.

 Guide To Drying Hydrangeas

 Cut the flowers in the late summer or early fall (generally August or later depending on the area you live).
 You want to wait until a few weeks AFTER they have fully bloomed and they are on their downward swing.
 They should feel a bit papery at this point.

 Trying to dry freshly bloomed hydrangea will just end in heartache and despair.
 And a trip to the liquor store.
 Or in my case, a trip to the convenience store for a bag of Peanut M&M’s.